rasmus-antsi/Perekas-Django/README.md

 #### Main Branch
 - `master` - Main production-ready branch.
 All code here should be stable and tested.
+- **Pull Requests Required**: All changes to `master` must go through a Pull Request for code review (see below for configuring branch protection)

 #### Creating a Feature Branch